VENUMUNI/VenumuniChimmani/README.md

     }
 }

 Problem 3: Conditional Odd Number Series
 Description

-Print odd numbers based on this rule:
+This program prints odd numbers based on the input number:

-If input a is odd → print a odd numbers
+If the number is odd → print that many odd numbers

-If input a is even → print a − 1 odd numbers
+If the number is even → print (a − 1) odd numbers

 Examples

 Input: 3 → 1, 3, 5
 Input: 6 → 1, 3, 5, 7, 9

+Logic

+Check if number is even or odd

+Set count = number (if odd) or number − 1 (if even)

+Print odd numbers using formula: 2 × i − 1

 Code
 import java.util.Scanner;